Legs may swell for numerous reasons. Some of the possible diagnoses are listed in this leaflet.

 - Painful or painless.
 Painful conditions include infections, deep vein thrombosis (DVT), injuries and joint problems.
 Oedema is not usually painful, although legs can ache and feel tight.

 - Accompanied by red (inflamed) or normal skin colour.
-If the skin is reddened, it is likely to be due to an infection (such as cellulitis), or inflammation (for example, gout, rheumatoid arthritis or DVT).
+If the skin is reddened, it may be due to an infection (such as cellulitis), or inflammation (for example, gout, rheumatoid arthritis or DVT).
+However if both legs are red then infection as a cause is very unlikely.

 - Pitting or not.
 Pitting means that if you press a fingertip into the swollen area and then take your fingertip away, a dent remains in the skin.
 (See photo earlier in leaflet.)
 Oedema tends to be pitting.
 Lymphoedema, a condition where there is a blockage to lymph fluid, does not usually pit so much.